 The usual symptoms and signs of colon cancer are:

 - Rectal bleeding or blood in the stool

 - Dark-colored stool

 - A change in bowel habits, such as diarrhea, constipation or narrowing of the stool that lasts for more than a few days

 - A feeling that you need to have a bowel movement that is not relieved by having one

 In most cases, people who have these symptoms do not have cancer.
 Still, if you’re experiencing any of these symptoms, you should contact your doctor, so the cause can be found and treated.

 To check for colon cancer, physicians use sigmoidoscopy or colonoscopy to look for growths (polyps) in the colon.
 If a growth is found, the physician will take a biopsy to determine whether the growth is cancerous.
 If you are diagnosed with colon cancer, treatment depends on how early it is found, but it may include surgery, radiation, chemotherapy and targeted therapies.
 Risk factors for colorectal cancer include a family history of colon polyps (small clump of cells that form on the lining of the colon) and long-standing inflammation of the large intestine.

-Because the symptoms are often subtle and easily overlooked, colon cancer screening is very important, especially if you are over the age of 50.
+Because the symptoms are often subtle and easily overlooked, colon cancer screening is very important.
+In fact, the American Cancer Society recommends starting regular screenings at age 45.

 by Ramin Zahed